keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 This contents tree is not so small anymore... now we have more that 250 elements in there (folders and documents) for more than 300 KBytes size (excluding gzip).

-Every time I have a node in the tree I run something like this (_pseudocode alert_):
+Every time I have a node in the tree I run something like this (_React pseudocode alert_):

 ```jsx{5}
 function ADocumentationTreeNode() {